-Truth: People love brunch nearly as much as they love weddings, so it was only a matter of time before couples combined the two to create the ultimate wedding bash.
-Maybe you have your heart set on a church that only performs morning ceremonies or you and your fiancé are just not big on the drinking and dancing part of traditional receptions.
+Truth: People love brunch nearly as much as they love weddings.
+So, it makes sense that it was only a matter of time before couples combined the two to create the ultimate wedding bash.
+Maybe you have your heart set on a church that only performs morning ceremonies, or you and your fiancé are just not big on the drinking and dancing part of traditional receptions.
 No matter the reason you're in favor of a brunch wedding, consider these five points before you commit to throwing an A.M. affair.

 "People who would normally have a few cocktails in the evening and dance might find that a little strange at brunch," Domino says.
 This may be music to your ears if you and your fiancé are generally dragged onto the dance floor against your will.
 "You can have what you want without thinking all of your guests are doing something you wouldn't even do," Domino says.

 9. You'll Need to Make a Plan for What Happens Next

 When the reception ends, "you just don't want your guests staring at each other like, 'Now what?'"
 Domino says.
 You have two options: First, you can keep the party going by transitioning from brunch to another activity, like relaxing in cabanas by the pool.
 Or, you can signal the party's over by jetting off on your honeymoon and leaving guests free to spend the rest of the day however they'd like.
 Consider setting up a tour of the city or including other activity suggestions in the welcome bags.
 "Happy wedding guests are informed wedding guests," Domino says.
 "As long as they know what's going on, they're going to be fine and enjoy it."

 There's lots to think about before booking a brunch wedding, but if you keep those things in mind as you plan, you'll end up with a morning you and your new spouse will never forget.
 Here are some of our favorite ideas for brunch-time nuptials:

 For a casual affair, simple décor can still be elegant.